Different Types of Machine Learning Algorithms

 Parametric Models

-Parametric models are models that consider only future inputs to make predictions about the output.
-These models rely on patterns observed in the training data and assume that the same patterns will apply to new, unseen data.
+Parametric models consider only future inputs to make predictions about the output.
+These models rely on patterns observed in the training data and assume the same patterns will apply to new, unseen data.
 Examples of parametric models include linear regression and neural networks.

 Non-Parametric Models

 It is a common misconception that non-parametric models have no parameters.
-However, this is not the case.
-Non-parametric models do have parameters, but the number of parameters depends on the number of input samples.
+However, this is different.
+Non-parametric models have parameters, but the number of parameters depends on the input samples.
 If the number of samples increases or decreases, the number of parameters that need to be learned will also change.

 Types of machine learning models based on the nature of output data